PowerDNS/pdns/docs/catalog.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the producer zone is created it is necessary to assign member zones to it.
-In the example below ``example.com`` is the member and ``catalog.invalid`` is the catalog.
+In the example below ``example.com`` is the member and ``catalog.example`` is the catalog.

 .. code-block:: shell

-  pdnsutil set-catalog example.com catalog.invalid
+  pdnsutil set-catalog example.com catalog.example

 Setting catalog values is supported in the :doc:`API <http-api/zone>`.

-Each member zone may have one or more additional properties.
+Each member zone may have one or more additional properties as defined in the draft.
-PowerDNS supports the flowing properties:
+PowerDNS currently supports the following properties:

 - coo - A single DNSName
 - group - Multiple string values for group are allowed

 .. code-block:: shell

-  pdnsutil set-option example.com producer coo other-catalog.invalid
+  pdnsutil set-option example.com producer coo other-catalog.example  # migrate member zone from one catalog to another
   pdnsutil set-option example.com producer group pdns-group-x pdns-group-y

 There is also an option to set a specific <unique-N> value for a zone.
 This is done by setting a the ``unique`` value.